The Best Road Trips in the Midwest

 Mississippi River Valley

 We love an old-school Mississippi paddlewheel cruise.
 But if you can spare the extra time, grab your own set of wheels and point them toward Davenport as you're leaving Minneapolis.
-(But only after stops for Jucy Lucys, outsized kitchen objects, urban waterfalls—and some posthumous purple rain).
+(But only after you stop for Jucy Lucys, outsized kitchen items, an urban waterfall—and some posthumous Purple Rain).
 Soon, you'll taking in some of the river valley's most stunning scenery, especially if you stop in the small city of Red Wing, where you should climb the 340-foot-high Barn Bluff.
 Refuel on gravy-smothered hot pork sandwiches and down-home pies at the old-timey Whistle Stop Cafe in Frontenac, then head to Winona, home to the comically niche—and improbably A-List-y—Minnesota Marine Art Museum, where you'll find works by Georgia O’Keeffe, Mary Cassatt, Pablo Picasso, Edward Hopper and Marc Chagall, among others.
 Also: Emanuel Leutze’s famed Washington Crossing the Delaware crossed the Mississippi a few years ago—and wound up here.

 Next up: A dip into Dubuque, home to the Smithsonian-affiliated National Mississippi River Museum & Aquarium.
 And if you've never seen Paddlefish, Alligator Snapping Turtles, Bufflehead Ducks and a blacksmith shop under one roof, here's your chance.
-Furthermore, if you've never seen a real life gristmill, let alone eaten in one, Dubuque lets you tick that box, too—at a BBQ joint that's been proclaimed worthy of its own road trip, in fact.
+Furthermore, if you've never seen a real life gristmill, let alone eaten in one, this part of Iowa lets you tick that box, too—at a BBQ joint that's been proclaimed worthy of its own road trip, in fact.

 Round out the day with a stay in nearby Galena, IL, where almost the entire 19th-century downtown has been declared a National Historic District.
 In that spirit (and perhaps among spirits, if you believe in haunted hotels), stay at Main Street's DeSoto House (b.
-1855), where everyone from Abraham Lincoln to Ulysses Grant precedes you on the guest registry.
+1855), where everyone from Abraham Lincoln to Ulysses S. Grant precedes you on the guest registry.
 From there, make your way back into Iowa, where Davenport will be your final stop on the Mississippi River.
-If you do nothing else in town, catch a show at The River Music Experience, see an exhibit at the David Chipperfield-designed Figge Art Museum and eat a duck-centric meal with a side of Matzo Ball Soup at Duck City Bistro (a political correspondent favorite during the caucuses, and a local favorite the rest of the time).
+If you do nothing else in town, catch a show at the River Music Experience, see an exhibit at the David Chipperfield-designed Figge Art Museum and eat a duck-centric meal with a side of matzo ball soup at Duck City Bistro (a political correspondent favorite during the caucuses, and a local favorite the rest of the time).

-Then head south to the small city of Chillicothe to see the ancient, sacred mounds at the Hopewell Culture National Historic Park and—if you're here in October—the insanely popular Sleepy Hollow Experience at the Sugarloaf Mountain Amphitheatre (summertime home to Tecumseh).
+Then head south to the small city of Chillicothe to see the ancient, sacred mounds at the Hopewell Culture National Historic Park and—if you get here before Nov.
+2—the insanely popular Sleepy Hollow Experience at the Sugarloaf Mountain Amphitheatre (summertime home to Tecumseh).

-Continue south to Portsmouth, where—in keeping with the Halloween theme—you should hit the sprawling, spare-no-tchotchke A Ghost in the Attic, even if you hit no other antique shops (a local specialty).
+Continue south to Portsmouth, where—in keeping with the Halloween theme—you should hit the sprawling, spare-no-tchotchke Ghosts in the Attic, even if you hit no other antique shops (a local specialty).
 And make sure to walk through Shawnee State Park in the forested foothills of the Appalachian Mountains.

 Lake Michigan Coast